Difference Between Thunder and Lightning

 Parameters of comparisonThunderLightning

-DefinitionThunder is the noise that we hear across the sky during harsh weather conditions.Lightning is the flash of electrical energy that is seen as a flash of light.
+DefinitionThunder is the noise we hear across the sky during harsh weather conditions.Lightning is the flash of electrical energy seen as a flash of light.

-PhenomenaThunder is the sound produced when the cumulonimbus clouds collide with each other.Lightning is produced by the light energy given after the process of collision of particles of clouds.
+PhenomenaThunder is the sound produced when cumulonimbus clouds collide with each other.Lightning is produced by the light energy given after the collision of particles of clouds.

-EnergyThunder is heard because it is the sound energy that is produced in a collision.Lightning is seen because it is the light energy produced when water and ice particles collide.
+EnergyThunder is heard because it is the sound energy produced in a collision.Lightning is seen because it is the light energy produced when water and ice particles collide.

-SpeedSound of thunder is heard after the light because it has a slower speed than that of light.Light travels with a faster speed therefore we see lightning first than sound.
+SpeedThe sound of thunder is heard after the light because it has a slower speed than that of light.Light travels at a faster speed therefore, we see lightning first than sound.

-RepercussionsAlong with the loud noise and disturbances, thunder can at times bring strong winds and heavy rains.Lightning can very destructive at times.
-It strikes the tall building which can lead to the entire destruction of the building.
+RepercussionsThunder can sometimes bring strong winds, heavy rains, and loud noise and disturbances.Lightning can be very destructive at times.
+It strikes the tall building, which can lead to the destruction of the building.

 What is Thunder?

-As this air moves up it cools down and compressed to form cumulonimbus clouds.
+As this air moves up, it cools down and is compressed to form cumulonimbus clouds.
 The ice droplets, water, and other particles that are constituents of the clouds collide with each other to produce the sound that we hear.

-Thunder is simply the sound energy that is produced by the collision of the clouds and other particles in the sky.
-Thunder can result in loud noise followed by the heavy rains and strong winds at times.
+Thunder is the sound energy produced by the collision of clouds and other particles in the sky.
+Thunder can sometimes result in loud noise followed by heavy rains and strong winds.

-Thunder is usually caused by the fast expansion of gases and it causes the rumbling and creaking sounds most of the time.
+The fast expansion of gases causes thunder, which causes rumbling and creaking sounds most of the time.

 thunder